spiraloid/Spiraloid-Toolkit-for-Blender/README.md

 You can set the aimpoint by hitting alt-a
 (or cmd-a on a Mac).
 This is actually an add-on I had to write.
 It moves the cursor and aims to that.
 Trust me.
 Every other way to do this sucked.

-Alt ` set view to current camera
-Alt 1 set view to front
+` toggle between local global pivot placement.  (its called Accent_Grave in the demo video) Alt ` set view to current camera  (its called Accent_Grave in the demo video) Alt 1 set view to front
 Alt 2 set view to left
 Alt 3 set view to top